Doman5/Shop_BackEnd/README.md

 # Shop_Backend

 ### This is shop backend application.
+### Application is part of cours "Kurs aplikacji webowych" from NullPointerException.pl and was written with instructor.
 ### Application is made in the form of a rest api.
 ### I also create frontend app for this application: https://github.com/Doman5/Shop_Frontend